ChrstphrHll/npc_gen/students/Nolyn Viska.md

 ---
+name: Nolyn Viska
+race: Elf
+hair: wavy white hair that's pulled to the side and buzzed on the left
+eyes: Pale Blue
+skin: Brown
+ideal: Security
+trait1: Jovial
+trait2: Political
+trait: I pocket anything I see that might have some value.
+flaw: By my words and actions, I often bring shame to my family.By my words and actions, I often bring shame to my family.
+bond: My house's alliance with another noble family must be sustained at all costs.
 birthday:
   numeric: 4/10
   written: 10th of Moradent
-bond: My house's alliance with another noble family must be sustained at all costs.
-eyes: Pale Green
-flaw: By my words and actions, I often bring shame to my family.By my words and actions, I often bring shame to my family.
-guild: Treskal
-hair: wavy white hair that's pulled to the side and buzzed on the left
-ideal: Security
-name: Nolyn Viska
-organizations: []
-partyID: 51
-race: Elf
 relationships:
 - name: Ysaac Aelrue
   type: partymate